jslhs/shepherd-js/README.md

 # Shepherding Random Numbers

-An uncomprehensive guide to shepherding random numbers.
+An incomprehensive guide to shepherding random numbers.